invasionofsmallcubes/octopress-blog/source/_posts/2013-06-28-road-to-certification-number-3.markdown

 title: "Road to Certification #3"
 date: 2013-06-28 21:36
 comments: true
-categories: [Sun, Certification, SCJP, OSCJP]
+categories: [Sun, Certification, SCJP, OSCJP, JAVA6]
 ---
 ##Enum
 You can declare an *enum* inside a class or in a dedicated file.
 You can't declare it inside a class method.